-- The configured call-sign - The device serial number - The flight number.
+- · The configured call-sign - The device serial number - The flight number.
 Each altimeter remembers how many times it has flown. - The rocket flight state.
 Each flight passes through several states including Pad, Boost, Fast, Coast, Drogue, Main and Landed. - The Received Signal Strength Indicator value.
 This lets you know how strong a signal TeleDongle is receiving.
-The radio inside TeleDongle operates down to about -99dBm; weaker signals may not be receivable.
+At the default data rate, 38400 bps, in bench testing, the radio inside TeleDongle v0.2 operates down to about -106dBm, while the v3 radio works down to about -111dBm.
+Weaker signals, or an environment with radio noise may cause the data to not be received.
 The packet link uses error detection and correction techniques which prevent incorrect data from being reported.